Study Abroad

 8 min read

 Stepping out of the doors of the school and entering the world of higher education is no cakewalk.
 The change is big and it is one of those crucial moments where you have to make an informed decision on what your next step is going to be.
-As you contemplate the future at this juncture in your academic career, here is a guide on understanding the demands of some of the toughest courses that you could pursue.
+As you contemplate the future at this juncture in your academic career, here is a guide on understanding the demands of some of the toughest courses in the world that you could pursue.
 These courses often test the dedication, intellectual prowess and potential of students.
 Diving into these courses might feel like setting sail on a voyage into uncharted waters, but we have got you covered!
 Keep reading to know what to expect in your upcoming academic venture.

-Factors Determining the Difficulty of Courses
+Factors Determining the Difficulty of Courses in 2024

 What makes a course tough?
 If you have wondered about this, then take a look at some of these factors that determine the degree of difficulty of the course you plan to pursue.